Did you know you can cook a whole chicken in an air fryer?

 When I first got our air fryer it was pretty much with the sole intention of making air fryer chips and our own KFC chicken pieces at home (we still do this!)
-I never imagined though that I would be able to make so much in there!
+I never imagined though that I would be able to make so many air fryer recipes!

 How To Cook A Whole Chicken In An Air Fryer

 Adding Oil And Seasoning To Air Fryer Chicken

 You can just pop the chicken straight in the air fryer and it will cook just fine, it will also taste just fine – but if you want super tasting chicken I really recommend adding a little oil and some of your favourite seasonings.

 You really don’t need to add much oil – I used 1tbsp of olive oil and I pasted it on with a pastry brush to make sure it was coated all over.
 You can add what seasoning you prefer, my usual includes;

 - 1tsp smoked paprika